deepanshs/csdmpy/docs/examples/1D{1}-datasets/1D{1}-datasets.rst

      28. 29.
 30. 31.
 32. 33.
 34. 35.
 36. 37.
 38. 39.
 40. 41.
 42. 43.
 44. 45.
      46. 47.
 48. 49.
 50. 51.
 52. 53.
 54. 55.
 56. 57.
 58. 59.
 60.]

-and the components of the dependent variable
+and the components of the dependent variable follow

 .. doctest::